The UN World Water Report 2020 – What Does it Say About Agriculture?

 How Can Technology Help to Combat Water Challenge?

-The UN report sees that technology can have a critical role in managing the global water crisis.
+The UN report sees that Smart Farming technologies can have a critical role in managing the global water crisis.
 The integration of science, technology, and innovation policies into water development strategies can contribute to raising efficiency, improving resilience, and fostering the transition towards sustainability within the water sector.

 Innovation provides more affordable and efficient technological tools, enables their implementation, and is indeed central to bringing water-related scientific knowledge and technology into practice.